-Our primary business objective is to serve as a strategic partner for our customers by continuing to provide high-quality, customized services to help them optimize the long-term development of their unconventional resources.
-We believe that the following strengths differentiate us from our peers and uniquely position us to execute on this strategy.
+Our primary business objective is to serve as a strategic partner for our customers.
+We achieve this objective by providing reliable, high-quality services that are tailored to our customers' needs and synchronized with their well development programs.
+This alignment assists our customers in optimizing the long-term development of their unconventional resources.
+We believe that the following competitive strengths differentiate us from our peers and uniquely position us to achieve our primary business objective.

-Leading market position in the Permian Basin.
-We are the largest private hydraulic fracturing provider in the Permian Basin, which is the most prolific oil producing area in the United States.
-Our longstanding customer relationships and leading Permian Basin market share uniquely position us to continue growing in tandem with the basin's ongoing development.
+Strong market position in the Permian Basin.
+We believe we are the largest private hydraulic fracturing provider by HHP in the Permian Basin, which is the most prolific oil producing area in the United States, by HHP.
+Our longstanding customer relationships and substantial Permian Basin market presence uniquely position us to continue growing in tandem with the basin's ongoing development.
 The Permian Basin is a mature, liquids-rich basin with well-known geology and a large, exploitable resource base that delivers attractive E&P producer economics at or below current commodity prices.
 Rystad Energy estimates that, as of November 2016, the Permian Basin contains approximately 58 billion barrels of oil, the largest recoverable crude oil resource base in the United States and the second largest in the world.
 The massive extent of the Permian Basin coupled with the presence of multiple prospective geologic benches render the Permian Basin the most attractive and economic oil resource in North America.

-The recent recovery of oil prices to the low \$50 per barrel range in December 2016 has driven a considerable increase in Permian Basin drilling and completion activity and associated demand for our services.
-Today, the Permian Basin is the most active onshore basin in North America, with over 229 active rigs, and accounts for approximately 50% of all oil-directed rigs in the United States.
-Current Permian production levels exceed the combined output of both the Bakken and Eagle Ford shale formations, and, given the basin's superior breakeven economics, which are estimated by Rystad Energy to be as low as \$32 per barrel, we expect robust activity levels in the basin for the foreseeable future.
+The recent recovery of oil prices to the low \$50 per barrel range has driven a considerable increase in Permian drilling and completion activity and associated demand for our services.
+Today, the Permian Basin is the most active onshore basin in North America, with over 291 active rigs, and accounts for approximately 51% of all oil-directed rigs in the United States.
+Current Permian production levels exceed the combined output of both the Bakken and Eagle Ford shale formations, and, given the Permian Basin's superior breakeven economics, which are estimated by Rystad Energy to be as low as \$32 per barrel, we expect robust activity levels in the basin for the foreseeable future.

 Our operational focus has historically been in the Permian Basin's Midland sub-basin, where our customers have historically operated.
-More recently however, with increasing levels of Delaware Basin activity, we have begun to expand our Delaware Basin presence in response to increasing levels of demand pull from our customers.
-Given our entrenched relationships with a variety of Delaware Basin operators, we believe that we are uniquely positioned to capture large addressable growth opportunity as the basin develops.
-Over time, we expect the Permian Basin's Midland and Delaware sub-basins to continue to command a disproportionate share of future North American E&P spending.
+More recently however, many of our customers (including Callon Petroleum, Diamondback Energy, Parsley Energy, RSP Permian and XTO Energy) have made sizeable acquisitions in the Delaware Basin.
+We anticipate that many of these customers will request our services in the Delaware Basin to help develop their acreage, and we believe that we are uniquely positioned to capture large addressable growth opportunity as the basin develops.
+For the foreseeable future, we expect both the Midland Basin and the Delaware Basin to continue to command a disproportionate share of future North American E&P spending.